Blinky0815/A-Remote-Controlled-Food-Dispenser-for-Animal-Research/README.md

 DOI: 10.1515/bmt-2012-4233
 Conference: Biomedizinische Technik/Biomedical Engineering

-The Solidedge design files are included, so you can do all the modifications you want.
+The SolidEdge design files are included, so you can do all the modifications you want.